EveTLynn/Blood-Cells-Detection/README.md

 **PS:** This project has been an incredible learning journey, and I couldn't have made it without the amazing Ms. Tyna as my mentor from the PyLadies Vienna Mentorship program!
 Her support made this project a total joy to work on.
 Huge thanks for all the guidance and encouragement!

+Also thanks to my friend who told me to learn bash scripting.
+I'm now less scared of the blinking dollar sign😅.

 **PPS: I'm Always Learning!**

 This repository is a work in progress, and I welcome your contributions!
 If you have any suggestions for improvement, feel free to open an issue or submit a pull request.
 I'm always looking for ways to enhance this project and make it more valuable for the community.